About the European Social Survey European Research Infrastructure – ESS ERIC

 Following an application to the European Commission which was submitted by the UK on behalf of 14 other countries, the ESS was awarded European Research Infrastructure Consortium (ERIC) status on 30th November 2013.

-The Director of the ESS ERIC is Rory Fitzgerald and the ESS ERIC headquarters are located at City University London.
+The Director of the ESS ERIC is Professor Rory Fitzgerald and the ESS ERIC Headquarters are located at City, University of London.